Witness tree

-A Witness Tree is a tree that was present during a grand historical or cultural event of America.
+A witness tree is a tree that was present during a major historical or cultural event of the United States.
 The trees got their name from being able to "witness" a historically significant event.
-Witness trees are centuries old and are known to be of great importance to the U.S. Nation's history.
+Witness trees are centuries old, and are of great importance to the nation's history.
 It is unclear how many witness trees there are, but the ones documented are archived in the Library of Congress through the Witness Tree Protection Program.

 Witness Tree Protection Program

-Because of their historical importance the Historic American Landscape Survey, under the Heritage Documentation Program, created the Witness Tree Protection Program in 2006.
-The program was initially created to document and identify two dozen historically significant trees in the Washington DC area.
+Because of their historical importance, the Historic American Landscape Survey, under the Heritage Documentation Program, created the Witness Tree Protection Program in 2006.
+The program was initially created to document and identify two dozen historically significant trees in the Washington, D.C. area.
 The creation of the program came from the discovery of Yoshino cherry trees from the year 1910.
-In 1910, the people of Japan had gifted the U.S. Yoshino Cherry Trees as a sign of friendship.
-The trees gifted in 1910 were all issued to be destroyed after the U.S. Department of Agriculture had determined they had disease and were filled with insects.
-In the year 1912 Japan had replaced their gift from 1910 with a new set of Yoshino Cherry Trees.
-USDA records show that two dozen of the trees from 1910 were saved and quarantined for observation by an entomologist.
-The cherry trees are believed to have been planted near Hains Point where you can find a cluster of them that both show signs of being from the early 1900s and that don't match the DNA of the regifted Yoshino Cherry Trees from 1912.
-The discovery of the 1910 Yoshino Cherry Trees showed the importance of documenting trees that had "witnessed" historically significant events.
+In 1910, the people of Japan had gifted the United States Yoshino cherry trees as a sign of friendship.
+The trees gifted in 1910 were all issued to be destroyed after the U.S. Department of Agriculture had determined they were diseased and filled with insects.
+In the year 1912, Japan had replaced the original trees with a new set of Yoshino cherry trees.
+USDA records show that two dozen of the trees from 1910 were saved and quarantined for observation by a team of scientists, headed by entomologist Charles Marlatt.
+The cherry trees are believed to have been planted near Hains Point on what is now part of the East Potomac Golf Course.
+The trees found on the golf course show signs of being intentionally planted in rows as a method of quarantine, and evidence such as their age and DNA analysis show that they are very likely to not be the Yoshino cherry trees gifted in 1912.